North Melbourne Football Club: Name and mascot

 The club was widely known as the "Shinboners" for much of its early history.
 The origins of the nickname is believed to come from the area's abattoirs, where a number of the players worked.
 It was Phonse Tobin, North president from 1953 to 1956, who oversaw the club adopting the kangaroo emblem in 1954; Tobin found the image of a shinbone unsavoury and wanted the club to have a mascot it could show with pride.
 In selecting a new name, he wanted something characteristically Australian and was inspired by a large kangaroo he saw on display outside a city store.

 The official name of the club is North Melbourne, but the club has gone under several other aliases over the years.
 The club was founded as the "North Melbourne Football Club", but changed to "North Melbourne cum Albert Park" after merging with Albert Park in 1876.
 Following the reformation of the club in 1877, it was known as the "Hotham Football Club" but later took the name "North Melbourne" again in 1888.
 In 1998 the club proposed changing its name to the "Northern Kangaroos", but it was rejected by the AFL.
 From 1999 to 2007, the club traded without much success as "The Kangaroos" in a bid to increase its appeal nationally; this decision was reversed at the end of 2007 when the club again reverted to the name "North Melbourne".

+The club mascots are Kanga and Ruby.
+Ruby was introduced in 22 April 2018 in their match vs Hawthorn, and was named as Ruby in 3 May 2018.